 Yes, roundworms can be a health risk for humans.
-A study in 2007 showed that 14% of the U.S. population was infected with roundworms from dogs and cats.
+The Center for Disease Control reported that, as of 2014, at least 14% of the U.S. population had been exposed to roundworms from dogs and cats.
 Children and immunocompromised individuals, in particular, are at risk for health problems should they become infected.
 The roundworm larvae can migrate through the body damaging the lungs, liver, brain, and eyes.
 Unfortunately, roundworm infection can be a cause of blindness in young children.

 Infection in humans occurs by ingesting roundworm eggs in contaminated feces or soil.
 Clean up your pet’s feces daily and wash your hands thoroughly after handling feces or anything potentially contaminated with feces.
 Children’s sand boxes should be covered when not in use and caution should be exercised when your children are playing in public parks or other potentially contaminated areas.

 All animals should be on a year round parasite preventative to prevent infection.
-We offer Heartgard Plus or Tri-Heart Plus for dogs and Revolution for cats.
-Protecting your pets will protect your family.
+We offer Heartgard Plus for dogs and Revolution Plus for cats.
+Protecting your pets will also protect your human family.

 Content prepared by St. Francis Animal Hospital, 1227 Larpenteur Ave.
 West, Roseville MN.
 55113